lzabrocki/tutorial_matching_envi_epi/README.md

-# tutorial_matching_envi_epi
-A tutorial on matching methods for environmental epidemiology.
+# Matching Methods for Environmental Epidemiology: A Tutorial.